Amit-Ashok-Swain/Android-Kick-Off/02. Activity and its Lifecycle/Introduction-to-Activity-and-its-Lifecycle.md

 3. **Activity Transitions:**
     - When an activity transitions from the stopped to the running state, `onRestart()` is called before `onStart()`.
 This is often used for re-initializing resources that were released in `onStop()`.
     - When it transitions from the paused to the running state, `onResume()` is called, allowing you to resume activities that were paused.
-    - When it transitions from the running to the paused state, `onPause()` is called to pause ongoing work and save changes.
+    - When it transitions from running to the paused state, `onPause()` is called to pause ongoing work and save changes.
     - When it transitions from the running to the stopped state, `onStop()` is called, and you can release unnecessary resources.

 4. **Activity Lifecycle Scenarios:**